OfficeDev/open-xml-docs/docs/how-to-open-a-spreadsheet-document-for-read-only-access.md

 indicate whether the document should be opened for editing.

-The recommended method is to open the package as read-only at first, before creating the instance of the <span class="keyword">SpreadsheetDocument</span> class, as shown in the second example in the sample code.
+The recommended method is to open the package as read-only at first, before creating the instance of the **SpreadsheetDocument** class, as shown in the second example in the sample code.
 The following code example performs this operation.